joeroe/joeroe/README.md

 I'm a computational archaeologist and research software engineer at the University of Bern.

 I use GitHub for software packages, [research compendiums](https://research-compendium.science/) and various other projects.
-I try to work in the open as much as possible, so please be aware that many of my repositories are experiments, works-in-progress or abandonded ideas.
+I try to work in the open as much as possible, so please be aware that many of my repositories are unpublished experiments, works-in-progress or abandonded ideas.
 Below you can find a curated list of my more 'mature' projects.

 More info & contacts: